scherepi/krita-wakatime/README.md

-> [!WARNING]
-> "Paid" version is still a Work In Progress, if you have paid version, you can also use free version.

 # DaVinci Resolve WakaTime

 2 scripts to send WakaTime heartbeats, the free version of DaVinci Resolve does not allow you to use the `DaVinciResolveScript` API, BUT we can watch changes in AppData folder.